Great Western Railway accidents: Shipton

 The most serious accident however, occurred on 24 December 1874, when a double-headed passenger train from Paddington to Birkenhead derailed near Kidlington just north of Oxford and 34 passengers were killed.
 The Shipton-on-Cherwell train crash was caused by the fracture of a single wheel on an old carriage just behind the locomotive's tender.
 The carriage continued upright until the drivers saw what had happened and applied the brakes.
 The following carriages crushed the old waggon and it was thrown off the track, with the rest of the train behind.
 The locomotives travelled some distance before the drivers realised what had happened and returned to help rescue efforts.

 The investigation which followed was led by William Yolland and established the root causes very quickly.
 The tyre was on an old carriage, and was of an obsolete design.
 The fracture started at a rivet hole, possibly by metal fatigue, although it was not recognised as such by the inquiry.
 The weather was very cold that day, with snow blanketing the fields and very low freezing temperatures, another factor which hastened the tyre failure.
 The disaster led to a re-appraisal of braking methods and systems, and the eventual adoption of continuous automatic brakes being fitted to trains, based either on the Westinghouse air brake or a vacuum brake.
 The Railway Inspectorate recommended Mansell wheels, a type of wooden composite wheel, be adopted by the railway companies since the design had a better safety record than the alternatives.
 There had been a long history of failed wheels involved in serious accidents, especially in the previous decade.
 They were also critical of the communication method between the locomotive and the rest of the train using an external cord and gong, suggesting that a telegraphic method be adopted instead.

-The Shipton disaster came in a period, the 1870s, when railway accidents were at their peak, never equalled before or since.
-The national network had grown enormously but basic equipment had been neglected, and old equipment kept in service when it should have been scrapped years before.
-The sequence of railway tragedies ended with the Tay rail bridge disaster of 1879, but accidents continued, although at a lower level.